 This runs counter to the conveniences our culture was accustomed to in the 1970s, 80s, and 90s when you could drive a short distance to the mall and walk out with an armful of shopping bags.
 Instead, purchases are made via the internet with an air of expectation, and once again, the post office is a source of great excitement.

 The shift back to ordering things from centralized warehouses has caused a dramatic change in our spending habits, and this has created a domino effect that has impacted big box department stores, allowing online merchants to become big players in a variety of industries.
 This, in turn, has led many mainstay retailers to struggle, causing the phenomenon of dead or dying malls, and this has changed the face of commercial real estate.

-In the year 2001, online sales only comprised just .6% of all sales, but in 2017, this has increased to 8.9%.
+In the year 2001, online retail shopping sales only comprised just .6% of all sales, but in 2017, this has increased to 8.9%.
 Consumers can now purchase food, clothing, electronics, tools, furniture, movies, books, and more with a few taps on their smartphones.
 Amazon upped the ante in 2010 by building large warehouses that can ship to 90% of the continental U.S. within a day, catapulting their position to number one.

-And while it is true that many longstanding stores have closed and are closing, such as Value City, Deb, the Bon Ton, Circuit City, Radio Shack, and Ames, online shops, such as Modcloth and Warby Parker’s are looking to open storefronts to give their customers the experience of walking into their shops.
+And while it is true that many longstanding stores have closed and are closing, such as Value City, Deb, the Bon Ton, Circuit City, Radio Shack, and Ames, online retail shopping stores, such as Modcloth and Warby Parker’s are looking to open storefronts to give their customers the experience of walking into their shops.
 That said, the commercial real estate market, in this regard, is in a state of transition.

 It has long been the adage of the real estate market that ‘location, location, location’ is a central factor in a property’s desirability.
 And while this is certainly still the case, retailers are desirous of fighting back against the onslaught of online shops by offering what is called ‘experiential retail’.